mgrybyk/chartist-plugin-slicedonutmargin/README.md

 Simply published jeromeWeb's https://github.com/jeromeWeb/chartist-plugin-slicedonutmargin to npm

-Implements a legend for [Chartist](https://github.com/gionkunz/chartist-js) charts.
+This is a simple plugin for Chartist.js that will add margins between slices on donut charts.

 ## Install